 Risk management and governance

-The directive mandates that organizations establish comprehensive risk management frameworks that identify and mitigate cybersecurity risks internally and extend to the broader sector.
+The directive mandates that organizations establish comprehensive risk management frameworks that identify and mitigate cybersecurity risks both internally and within the broader sector.
 Significantly, senior management is now legally accountable for ensuring compliance with NIS2.
 This means that leadership teams could face financial and legal repercussions for shortcomings in cybersecurity governance.

-This heightened level of accountability guarantees that risk management is woven into the fabric of corporate governance frameworks, ensuring it receives the attention and resources it deserves.
+This heightened level of accountability ensures that risk management is integrated into the fabric of corporate governance frameworks, guaranteeing it receives the attention and resources it deserves.

 Supply chain